vg2012/portfolio/Deployment Guide.md

 Step 1:
 Download the code from gitHub
 	https://github.com/vg2012/portfolio
+	extract the code to local drive
 Step 2:
 Build with:
-    $mvn clean install
+    $ mvn clean install

-Step 3:
+    Note: $ is the directory where the pom.xml exists Step 3:
 Run it with:
-    $java -jar target/dependency/webapp-runner.jar --path "" target/*.war
+    $ java -jar target/dependency/webapp-runner.jar --path "" target/*.war

-Notes: Used Java 1.6, webapp-runner from Heroku.
+    Notes: webapp-runner is from Heroku and it will be installed in target/dependency with pom.xml configurations

-The application has been tested in Firefox
+The application has been tested in Firefox and IE. Minor issues found in IE